 Individuals who feel called to the priesthood are invited to test that vocation in a journey of discernment with their parish and the diocese.
 To help individuals discern their call to ministry, a list and explanation of competencies for ordination to the priesthood in the Anglican Church of Canada is available.

 Inquiries are required to meet first with the Bishop.
-With the Bishop’s invitation, the inquirer will meet with the Director of Human Resources and be provided application forms.
-Based on their submitted material and a recommendation from their parish, applicants may be invited to interview with our candidates committee in the fall.
+With the Bishop’s invitation, the inquirer will meet with the Executive Assistant and be provided application forms.
+Based on their submitted material and a recommendation from their parish, applicants may be invited to an applicant interview day.

 Applicants who are accepted as candidates of the Diocese of Niagara begin a two-year period of formation before ordination.
 At no time during the candidacy process can the diocese guarantee ordination to an applicant.
 The Anglican Church of Canada prohibits ordination unless a job is available to the ordinand.
 On occasion, a candidate may be asked to interview with other bishops and will receive references to enable them to do so.